Abogeerick/Bot-Application/README.md

 As a user, you can:

 1. View a collection of bots with their details (name, type, health, damage, armor, bot class, and catchphrase).
-2. Enlist a bot into your army by clicking on the "Enlist" button on the bot's card.
+2. Enlist a bot into your army by clicking on the "Enlist" button on the bot's card.The army section is at the top right of the home page whereby clicking into it will lead you to your enlisted bots.
 3. View your bot army and release bots from your army.
 4. Delete a bot from the bot collection (Note: The deletion is not persisted to the backend in core deliverables).
 5. Sort bots by various fields such as health, damage, and armor.